dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 What is Dependency Injection?
 -----------------------------

 Dependency injection (DI) is a technique for achieving loose coupling between objects and their collaborators, or dependencies.
 Rather than directly instantiating collaborators, or using static references, the objects a class needs in order to perform its actions are provided to the class in some fashion.
 Most often, classes will declare their dependencies via their constructor, allowing them to follow the `Explicit Dependencies Principle <http://deviq.com/explicit-dependencies-principle/>`_.
 This approach is known as "constructor injection".
-Alternately, dependencies can be provided via properties ("property injection") or even as parameters on methods ("parameter injection"), though this is much less common.

 When classes are designed with DI in mind, they are more loosely coupled because they do not have direct, hard-coded dependencies on their collaborators.
 This follows the `Dependency Inversion Principle <http://deviq.com/dependency-inversion-principle/>`_, which states that *"high level modules should not depend on low level modules; both should depend on abstractions."* Instead of referencing specific implementations, classes request abstractions (typically ``interfaces``) which are provided to them when they are constructed.
 Extracting dependencies into interfaces and providing implementations of these interfaces as parameters is also an example of the `Strategy design pattern <http://deviq.com/strategy-design-pattern/>`_.